EtchedPixels/FUZIX/README.md

 * Uptime
 * Smarter scheduler
 * Optimisations for disk block/inode allocator (2.11BSD)
-* CP/M emulator has not yet been ported to FUZIX syscall API
+* CP/M emulator has not yet been debugged on the FUZIX syscall API

 Tool Issues